-Whether you’re a vegan, an omnivore, or choose to eat somewhere in between, there is a huge list of vegan protein options to choose from.
+There’s no need to ever ask vegan and vegetarians ‘where do you get your protein?’ because there are so many different ways to enjoy plant-based protein.
+Whether you’re a vegan, an omnivore, or choose to eat somewhere in between, there is a huge list of plant-based protein options to choose from.

-I’ve divided up the sections based on the individual foods and included information on fresh, prepared, and other versions of each of the items.
+I’ve divided up the sections based on the individual foods, and included information on fresh, prepared, and other versions of each of the items.

-Note that I’m a blogger, not a doctor.
-For specific medical advice and nutritional needs, please see a qualified healthcare practitioner.
+Note that I’m a blogger, not a doctor; for specific medical advice and nutritional needs, please see a qualified health care practitioner.

 Let’s dive in!